ArenKDesai/Aren-s-Notes/SSDs and RAID.md

 ### NAND
 A NAND flash block is a grid of cells, of the following:
-- Single Level Cell: 1 bit per cell ()
+- Single Level Cell: 1 bit per cell (fast, more reliable)
+- Multi Level Cell: 2 bits per ce